equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 ```

 Decorator Validation objects are handy and quick to introduce but you need to be really
-carefull with them and really understand what is going on and write
+careful with them and really understand what is going on and write
-tests for the uscases not only on Unit level but on integration level
+tests for the usecases, not only on Unit level but on integration level
-as the may backfire when a Junior Developer join your team.
+as they may backfire when a Junior Developer join your team.

 ## Separate Validation object